-Adolescent Healthcare Transition Coordinator
+Adolescent Healthcare Transition Program

 The Office of Special Healthcare Needs is responsible for assisting youth with chronic health conditions and disabilities to transition to the adult systems of primary and specialty care, education, employment, and insurance.
 The Adolescent Healthcare Transition program makes resources available for physicians, parents, and youth regarding the timeline and necessary components of transition that support self-determination.